Kettles and tea makers

 Do I need a kettle with extra features?

 Kettles are really quite simple appliances, but manufacturers are adding bells and whistles you may or may not need.
 Do you need to control the exact temperature of your water (say for brewing specialty teas) or do you just need hot water?

 For most people, a kettle really only has to do one thing – and that's boil water.
-We test kettles to make sure they can at least make a cuppa, but here are a few other things we look for in a good kettle.
+We test kettles to make sure they can at least make a cuppa, but there are also a few other things we look for in a good kettle.

-So what do I look for in a kettle?
+So what should I look for in a kettle?

 The kettle should feel balanced and lightweight, even when full.
 You should have enough finger room to avoid contact with the potentially hot surface of the kettle's body.
 Look for a handle that's thick enough to give a solid grip, but not so thick you can't hold it securely.

 Wide spout or lid

 Lids should open easily and preferably be hinged so you won't remove and lose them.
 A wide spout means you don't always have to open the lid to fill the kettle.

 Controls and indicators

 - Light-touch controls or a large switch make it easier to turn the kettle on and off.

 - Indicator lights should be bright and obvious, so you can see them regardless of the light levels in your kitchen.

 - For a quieter model, a tone or an audible click to alert you that the water has boiled could be handy.

 - Water level indicators should be easy to read from both sides, for both left- and right-handed use.